ftheberge/Comparing_Graph_Embeddings/README.md

 Can be found here: https://github.com/KrainskiL/CGE.jl

-The version here is for undiredted, unweighted graphs.
+The version here is for undirected, unweighted graphs.
 Moreover, the underlying model assumes no loops (self-edges).
 The landmark-based version allows for weights and loops, so numerical results can be slightly different.